Collective Nouns and How to Use Them

 In your writing for Textbroker, you might have noticed that, when you write about business topics, you use words like staff or committee; other issues might require you to use words like society, team, group, audience, or family.
 These words are all known as collective nouns.
 Collective nouns bundle individuals into a whole that acts as a single unit.
 Therefore, most of the time, collective nouns use a singular verb.

 • The committee holds meetings at the local recreation center.

 • My family likes to play board games on Friday nights.

 You also want to stick to pronoun consistency when using collective nouns.

-• The audience shows its appreciation by clapping at the end of the play.
+• The audience shows appreciation by clapping at the end of the play.

-Ultimately, if you aren’t sure whether the word you are using takes a plural or singular verb, you can always check your usage or change the sentence by substituting words like members or individuals that are more obviously plural.
+Ultimately, suppose you aren’t sure whether your word takes a plural or singular verb.
+In that case, you can always check your usage or change the sentence by substituting words like members or individuals that are more obviously plural.

 • The members of the team practice during the day.